Manhunters: Fugitive Task Force

-Manhunters: Fugitive Task Force is a half-hour reality-television show that premiered on A&E in December 2008.
+Manhunters: Fugitive Task Force is a half-hour reality television show that premiered on A&E in December 2008.
 It chronicled US Marshals and local law enforcement as they hunted down some of America's worst fugitives.
 The show's 60 episodes' primary focus was on the New York/New Jersey Regional Fugitive Task Force based out of New York City.
 The show's first season averaged 1.6 million viewers.

 About the Fugitive Task Force

 The New York/New Jersey Regional Fugitive Task Force (NY/NJ RFTF) became operational in May 2002.
 It has Memoranda of Understanding with over 80 federal, state, or local agencies and three offices in the New York/New Jersey area.

-The force was mandated by Congress after the September 11 attacks, and US Marshalls allowed to show to be made because of its public relations value.
+The force was mandated by Congress after the September 11 attacks, and the US Marshals allowed the show to be made because of its public relations value.